CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block ORP.2 Personal.md

 * All necessary activities when an employee leaves the institution or changes function must be clearly regulated.
 As a practical tool so-called runway have been found on which the individual activities of the departing person are predetermined, which he has to do before leaving the authority or the company.
 #### ORP.2.M3 Representation Rules [Supervisors]

 Representation regulations have the meaning, for predictable (holiday, business trip) and also unpredictable cases (illness, accident, termination) of the personal loss to enable the continuation of the task perception.
 Therefore, before such a case has occurred, it must be regulated who represents whom and in which matters and with which competences.
-This is particularly important in the field of information processing, as this usually requires special knowledge and a timely training of ignorant employees for the substitution case is not possible.
+This is particularly important in the field of information processing, since this usually requires special knowledge and a timely training of ignorant employees for the substitution case is not possible.

 The following boundary conditions must be observed for the substitution regulations: